Ryanksa/Glob3D/README.md

 ## Key Features of Beta Version

-- Sign in with a third-party account
+- Sign in with a third-party account (Google)
 - Walk around the 3D world with a 3D character model
 - Write and post a blog anywhere in the 3D world
 - Access and read an existing blog posts